 Tala

 The southern point of Tala island is characterized by steep rocky walls and sometimes quite a strong surge.
 The dive is more than worth it though, with lots of small fish on top, interesting invertebrate life on the walls and lots of larger fish somewhat deeper.
 Enormous schools of surgeon fish sometimes make it difficult to see anything else since they cover the entire view.
-If you manage to look away from these creatures you’ll see plenty of large angry-looking Bohar snappers, Whitetip reefsharks.
+If you manage to look away from these creatures you’ll see plenty of large angry-looking Bohar snappers, Whitetip reef sharks.
 Other species of sharks and huge groupers can be spotted further down among the boulders.

 German Flag

 Located on the South Komodo shoreline, this site has cooler water from the upwellings of the Indian Ocean which provides a nutrient rich environment.
 The high densities of plankton attract many large filter feeding manta rays, which can normally be seen swimming right at the surface along the shores and rocks of South Komodo from Sep-Jan.
-The water near shore is quite shallow (5 – 20m) and there are many large rocks and boulders in between which we can find huge Malabar grouper, Potato grouper, Napoleon wrasse and schools of surgeon fishes and Bohar snappers.
-There is usually current at the site.dapibus leo.
+The water near shore is quite shallow (5 – 20m) and there are many large rocks and boulders in between which we can find huge Malabar grouper, Potato grouper, Napoleon wrasse and schools of surgeon fish and Bohar snappers.
+There is usually current at the site.

 Manta Alley